bcgov/tenant-management-system/frontend/README.md

   stores or services
 - The View components call the stores to fetch or create data - they never call the services
-- The stores call the services to make API calls that fetch or create data
+- The stores call the services, which make the API calls

 ## Configuration